qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 - Set `homing_retract_dist` to 0 on all of your steppers

+- Commenting out lines in G-code is done by putting the `#` symbol at the start of the line.
+Everything after the `#` symbol is ignored by the printer firmware

 - Comment out the `[smart_effector]`, and `[qdprobe]` sections in `printer.cfg` in their entirety.

 - Also comment out `[safe_z_home]` IF it appears in your `printer.cfg` file.
 It does not on stock Plus4 configs, but other mods may have added it.